GLBA Audits, Laws & Risk Assessment Strategies

 - Implementing data security protocols that are sufficient to protect customers’ and consumers’ data;

-- Monitoring the company’s GLBA compliance efforts and conducting periodic GLBA compliance audits; and,
+- Monitoring the company’s GLBA compliance efforts and conducting periodic GLBA audits; and,

-- Documenting GLBA compliance and updating the company’s GLBA compliance policies, procedures, and protocols as necessary on an ongoing basis.
+- Documenting GLBA compliance and updating the company’s GLBA audit policies, procedures, and protocols as necessary on an ongoing basis.

 Call to Recieve a GLBA Compliance Audit & GLBA Risk Assessment